Trump fires Tillerson, a moderate; replaces him with hawkish spy chief Pompeo

 Trump announced the changes in a morning Twitter post and later told reporters more about why he removed Tillerson.

-“We got along actually quite well but we disagreed on things,” Trump said.“When you look at the Iran deal: I think it’s terrible, I guess he thinks it was OK.
+“We got along actually quite well but we disagreed on things,” Trump said.
+“When you look at the Iran deal: I think it’s terrible, I guess he thinks it was OK.
 I wanted to break it or do something, and he felt a little bit differently.”

 At the State Department, a visibly emotional Tillerson said Trump called him around noon from Air Force One, hours after he was summarily dismissed via Twitter.
 Tillerson also spoke with White House Chief of Staff John Kelly.